 The Authority establishes maximum sales prices (except in the case of Fannie Mae Mortgage Loans, the FHA Streamline Refinance Loans and, when implemented, the VA Streamline Refinance Loans) and maximum annual gross incomes which vary depending principally upon location within the Commonwealth.
 The maximum sales prices currently range from \$231,700 to \$450,000, and the maximum annual gross incomes currently range from \$72,000 to \$140,000 (except the limits range from \$119,400 to \$161,250 in the case of the FHA Streamline Refinance Program discussed above).
 In certain Targeted Areas, the Authority has established maximum sales prices that range from \$275,200 to \$498,800 and maximum annual gross incomes that range from \$86,400 to \$140,000.
 All of the Authority's current maximum sales prices and maximum annual gross incomes that are applicable to Mortgage Loans financed by Tax-Exempt Bonds comply with the limits currently established by the Internal Revenue Service pursuant to the Code for single family mortgage loans financed by Tax Exempt Bonds.
 The maximum sales price limits so established by the Internal Revenue Service are currently calculated based on the maximum principal amounts of mortgage loans that FHA will insure.
 Such maximum principal amounts, ranging from \$271,050 to \$729,750 in Virginia, would have declined on October 1, 2011 to a range of \$271,050 to \$625,500 but federal legislation was enacted to extend the current limits.
 Any future declines would be expected to result in declines in the maximum sales prices established by the Internal Revenue Service pursuant to the Code at such time as the Internal Revenue Service thereafter updates its Revenue Procedure regarding such limits.
 Any such reductions in maximum sales prices could have a material adverse impact on the Authority's single family programs then financed with proceeds of Tax Exempt Bonds.
 For the Fannie Mae Mortgage Loans, the Authority applies the above described maximum income limits and limits the principal amount of such loans to the maximum loan amount permitted by Fannie Mae but does not apply any maximum sales prices.
-For Mortgage Loans previously financed, in whole, by Taxable Bonds or Authority net assets, the Authority established maximum annual gross incomes equal to 150% of the applicable median family incomes, had no maximum sales prices, and established a maximum principal amount equal to the maximum loan amount permitted by Fannie Mae and the Federal Home Loan Mortgage Corporation.
-However, effective April 1, 2008, the financing of such Mortgage Loans, all of which are Self-Insured Mortgage Loans, was suspended by the Authority.
+For Mortgage Loans previously financed, in whole, by Taxable Bonds or Authority net assets, the Authority established maximum annual gross incomes equal to 150% of the applicable median family incomes, had no maximum sales prices, and established a maximum principal amount equal to the maximum loan amount permitted by Fannie Mae and the Federal Home Loan Mortgage Loans, was suspended by the Authority.
 The Authority's regulations permit the Executive Director to establish the maximum sales prices and maximum annual gross incomes that will enable the Authority to effectively and efficiently allocate its current and anticipated financial resources.
 The Authority can currently give no assurance as to whether or when the Executive Director may in the future approve increases or decreases in such limits or as to the amount of any such increases or decreases, subject to compliance with the limits, if applicable, established by the Internal Revenue Service pursuant to the Code.

 All Originating Lenders are required to enter into Purchase Agreements setting forth the conditions and requirements for origination and purchase of Mortgage Loans.
 The Originating Lenders must process, settle and disburse the Mortgage Loans in accordance with the underwriting standards and administrative procedures in such Purchase Agreements.
-For each such Mortgage Loan, the Originating Lender receives an origination fee of 1% of the principal amount of the Mortgage Loan and a service release fee of 1% of the principal amount of the Mortgage Loan.
+For each such Mortgage Loan, the Originating Lender receives an origination fee of 1% of the principal amount of the Mortgage Loan.
 In the case of Direct Origination Loans, the Authority charges and retains any origination fee and discount points paid by the Mortgagor, and the service release fee is not applicable.